twisted/txacme/docs/certs-dir.rst

 The certificates directory used by ``DirectoryStore`` (and thus the ``le:`` and ``lets:`` endpoints) is coordinated with `txsni`_ to allow sharing a certificates directory with other applications.
-Any future changes to the contents of this directory will be coordinated between txsni and txacme to preserve compatibility.
+The txsni and txacme maintainers have committed to coordination of any future changes to the contents of this directory to ensure continued compatibility.

 .. _txsni: https://github.com/glyph/txsni